 Whether in-person or via telehealth, they are likely to be available as usual, and ready to help.

-Athanasopoulos points out that, when using telehealth services, people “don’t need to leave their home, face a new service or catch transport.
-Sometimes these can be confronting obstacles to accessing help.”
+Athanasopoulos points out that, when using telehealth services, people “don’t need to leave their home, face a new service or catch public transport.
+Sometimes these can be barriers to accessing help.”

 There's also the possibility that you’ll be able to talk more openly.